trailofbits/algo/docs/troubleshooting.md

 ## I have a problem not covered here

-If you have an issue that you cannot solve with the guidance here, [file an issue](https://github.com/trailofbits/algo/issues/new) that describes the problem and we'll do our best to help you.
-You can also [join our Slack](https://empireslacking.herokuapp.com/) and ask for help in the **#algo-support** channel.
+If you have an issue that you cannot solve with the guidance here, [join our Gitter](https://gitter.im/trailofbits/algo) and ask for help.
+If you think you found a new issue in Algo, [file an issue](https://github.com/trailofbits/algo/issues/new).